rcardin/rcardin.github.io/_drafts/the-secret-life-of-objects.markdown

 The given example is very trivial.
 Starting from element `height`, `length` and procedures `scale` and `area`, it was very straight to derive an elegant Object-Oriented solution.
 But, is it possible to formalize (and, maybe automize) the process we just did to define the class `Rectangle`?
 Let's try to answer this question.

-## Information hiding and classes' definition
+## Information hiding and class definition

 We can begin from a totally unstructured set of procedures.